Course syllabus

 Suggested readings for students with limited or no previous background in anthropology

-It is assumed that the participants are familiar with the history of the discipline, and the course content is formed around that assumption from the start.
+It is assumed that the participants are familiar with the history of the discipline, and the course content is formed around that assumption.
 Thus, if you want to brush up your knowledge, these undergraduate level course books can be extremely helpful:

 Looking forward to meeting you all!
 Welcome!